ru0ya/ru0ya/README.md

   </a>
 </div>

-- 🔭 I’m currently working on **Alx Fullstack Software Engineering Programme**
+- 🔭 I have recently graduated from **Alx Fullstack Software Engineering Programme**

 - 🌱 I’m currently learning **Software Engineering and Cybersecurity**